In short: A typical double car driveway entrance 16-18 ft with a standard rolled curb requires approximately two kits.

 We accept all major credit cards as well as PayPal.

-At Curb Ramp™ we take your online protection very seriously and have taken the necessary measures to ensure your data safety and privacy by using SSL technology and PayPal’s secure payment gateway to protect your private information.
-PayPal uses data encryption and anti-fraud technology to keep your information secure, reducing the risk of online fraud.
-Your credit card information is never stored by Curb Ramp™.
+We take your online protection very seriously and have taken the necessary measures to ensure your data safety and privacy by using PayPal’s secure gateway to protect your private information.
+PayPal uses data encryption and anti-fraud technology to keep your information secure.
+Your credit card information is never stored by us.

-No. You do not need to register an account to checkout.
+No. You do not need to register an account.

 If you need to cancel an order, please contact us ASAP.
 In keeping with the very best customer service, we’ll do our best to cancel your order and issue a refund.
 If your order was already processed, however, normal return policies apply.